-Building a new house is the ultimate example of new construction.
+Building a new house is the perfect example of new construction; thus, the need for new-construction windows.
 There is never a need to use replacement windows since no windows are being replaced.
 All new homes use new-construction windows.

 When Building an Addition

-Building an addition is a smaller version of building a new house.
-Unless you are dealing with a very unusual circumstance (for example, incorporating a portion of an existing wall into your addition), you will almost always use a new-construction window.
+An addition is a smaller version of a new house.
+Unless you are dealing with a very unusual circumstance, you will almost always use a new-construction window with additions.
+The only time you may not want to use a new-construction window is when you are incorporating a portion of an existing wall into your addition.

 When Replacing an Extremely Bad Window